13 brand story examples that are unique & utterly brilliant

 The brand story:

 After being a top-selling designer for a wholesale fashion company for ten years, producing a new collection every month, I know how wasteful, polluting, and unsustainable the fashion industry can be.
-In the age of fast fashion, we've lost that connection to the people behind the clothes we wear every day.

-: producing beautiful slow fashion clothing made the way it should be, and designed to be worn not just for one season, but year after year, so that you can look great while making a positive impact on the world.
-I want to rebuild that
+So I set out to create a better alternative: producing beautiful slow fashion clothing made the way it should be, and designed to be worn not just for one season, but year after year, so that you can look great while making a positive impact on the world.

-our styles, and an appreciation for the earth that provides the materials.
+I want to rebuild that connection to the amazing artisans who handcraft our styles, and an appreciation for the earth that provides the materials.

 I have sourced deadstock fabrics made from eco-friendly fibers from around the world, and work with the best artisans and ethical manufacturers to create long-lasting, high-quality clothes.
 Consumers are looking for brands like Paneros that are focused on sustainability without compromising great style, quality, and fit.